frederic-bousefsaf/ippg-lightness_segmentation/README.md

 ## Requirements
-The codes were tested with Python 3.5/3.6 and Tensorflow + Keras frameworks.
+The codes were tested with Python 3.5/3.6.
 Different packages must be installed to properly run the codes :
 - `pip install numpy`
 - `pip install scipy`
 - `pip install cmake`